lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Can crate persistent endpoints using endpoint configurations
 - Run inference on datasets using Batch Transform Jobs
 - Run Batch Tranform jobs to run inference when you don't need a persistent endpoint

 ---

+## Jupyter Notebook Dev Env

+#### SageMaker Studio Notebooks (and other services) --OR--
+- An integrated machine learning environment where you can build, train, deploy, and analyze your models all in the same application.
+- Use the next generation of SageMaker notebooks which include AWS Single Sign-On (AWS SSO) integration, fast start-up times, and single-click sharing.
+- Read a comparison of Studio vs regular SageMaker Notebooks - [link](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-comparison.html)

+#### SageMake Notebook Instances
+- Use simple Jupyter Notebook interface instances - lightweight
+- Use example Notebook configuration scripts - [link](https://github.com/aws-samples/amazon-sagemaker-notebook-instance-lifecycle-config-samples)

+---